 Q7: It appears to be very easy, is it a social media campaign?

 Susan: It is more than a social media campaign; we think of it as a social movement campaign.
 We want to move people to make a difference and what better way than to ask them what moves them.
 All Floridians over the age of 18 can participate.
-We can’t wait to see the stories of what moves people to action and what moves them to be grateful.
+We can’t wait to see the stories of what moves people to action and what moves them to give.

 Filed under: Community